 How can nonprofits go about creating a strategy?
 Where do you start?
 What steps do you need to take to create the best possible technology strategy for your nonprofit and its needs?

-First, an understanding of what the overall goals of the organization is key.
+First, an understanding of the overall goals of the organization is key.
 You have to know where you are going before you plan any process.

 Next, assess the current state of your organization’s technology.
 Look around at what you’re using (software, hardware, etc.) and determine what is working fine and what needs to be improved.
-Rate everything on a scale of red, yellow and green—red meaning it needs to be replaced and green meaning that it’s good to keep using.
+Rate everything on a scale of red, yellow, and green—red meaning it needs to be replaced and green meaning that it’s good to keep using.

 From there, identify what projects can be done and put them into a prioritized timeline.

-Finally, share the plan with your staff, board and other funders to get buy in and find funding.
+Finally, share the plan with your staff, board, and other funders to get buy-in and find funding.

 Step 3: Get Support